Netherwarlord/Troubleshooting-Case-Studies/DNS-Resolution-Case-Study.md

 Network Update: The LAN's DHCP server (on the Spectrum router) was updated to use the Pi-hole's IP as the primary DNS server.

-Step D: The Root Cause Analysis (Client-Side DNS)
+Step D: 🔬 The Root Cause Analysis (Client-Side DNS)

 Even after setting up Pi-hole, a ping test from the primary client (a MacBook) still resolved to the public IP address, not the local one.

-Test 1: dig command.
-A dig command executed directly against the Pi-hole container (docker exec pihole dig ...) confirmed that Pi-hole itself was working correctly.
+Test 1 (dig): A dig command executed directly against the Pi-hole container (docker exec pihole dig ...) confirmed that Pi-hole itself was working correctly.
 This definitively isolated the problem to the client's DNS resolution path.

-Test 2: scutil --dns on macOS.
-This command revealed the client was still using the router's IP for DNS, despite DHCP settings being updated.
-This pointed to a failure in the DHCP handshake or a client-side override.
+Test 2 (scutil --dns): This macOS command revealed the client was still using the router's IP for DNS, despite the DHCP settings being updated.

+Conclusion: ❌ The ISP-provided router was failing to properly assign the custom DNS server via DHCP, or the client was ignoring it.

-Step E: Final Resolution
+Step E: ✅ Final Resolution

 Since the router's DHCP service was unreliable, the fix had to be applied directly to the client.